Saltwater Weekly Fishing Report Week of July 17, 2025

 - Port O'Connor

 - GOOD.
 82 degrees.
-Trout can be caught in the morning freelining live croaker on the outside of the jetties and in the surf.
-Slot redfish outside of the north jetty 25-35 feet of water with Spanish sardines.
+Trout are good early in the morning before sunrise on the outside of the jetty on live croaker.
+Slot redfish are halfway inside the south jetty in 20 feet of water on Spanish sardines.
+Drum dead and live shrimp at the signal tower inside the north jetty.
 Jack crevalle and bull redfish feeding early morning between jetties and Bird Island jigs or Spanish Sardines.
 Sharks are mixed in biting cut jack crevalle and skipjack.
-Keeper black drum halfway down the inside of the south jetty.
+Tarpon are inside the south jetty on live croaker in 30-50 feet of water.
 Report by Captain Marty Medford, Captain Marty’s Fish of a Lifetime Guide Service.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Rockport

 - GOOD.
-80 degrees.
+85 degrees.
 Trout are great on live shrimp, piggy perch and croaker in flats and along channels.
-Redfish are fair on shrimp, mullet, pin perch and menhaden in sand pockets and along mangroves.
-Black drum are fair on live or dead shrimp and fish bites.
+Redfish are good on shrimp, mullet, pin perch and menhaden in sand pockets and along mangroves.
+Black drum are good on live or dead shrimp and fish bites.
 Report by Captain Kenny Kramer, Kramer Fishing Charters.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Port Aransas

 - GOOD.
-80 degrees.
-Red snapper season has opened up and the bite is great on squid cigar minnows and live perch.
+85 degrees.
+Red snapper are great on squid cigar minnows and live perch.
 Redfish are good on live shrimp finger mullet and shad on the north and south jetty.
 Oversized redfish are great on cut crab and mullet.
 Trout are great with croaker and shrimp free lined along rocks.
 Redfish and trout have been great in the surf using croaker and live shrimp.
-Sharks have been caught in the surf using mullet, jacks and stingray..
+Sharks have been caught in the surf using mullet, jacks and stingray.
 Report by Captain Kenny Kramer, Kramer Fishing Charters.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Corpus Christi